Higher genus relative and orbifold Gromov-Witten invariants: Local Model

 \subsection{Proof of Theorem \ref{theorem-local-model}}

 In this section, we complete the proof of Theorem \ref{theorem-local-model}, hence also complete the proof of Theorem \ref{main-theorem}.
 A special case of Theorem \ref{theorem-local-model} is already given in Proposition \ref{proposition-local-model}.
-To complete the proof, we need to prove the identity for the following three types of invariants.
+Indeed, the general case of Theorem \ref{theorem-local-model} can be derived from Proposition \ref{proposition-local-model}.
+In other words, we claim the following.